 The radiologic technology program is one of the health career programs at New York City College of Technology.
 It is designed to provide the health team with a member who uses radiation to produce images which contribute to diagnosis of disease or injury.
 Graduates receive the AAS degree and are eligible for the certification examination administered by the American Registry of Radiologic Technologists(ARRT).

 The mission of the Department of Radiologic Technology and Medical Imaging is to prepare a diverse population of students for entry into the profession of radiologic technology and provide advanced education opportunities.

-GOAL 1: Students/Graduates will be skilled in the academic and clinical components of radiologic technology.
+GOAL 1: Graduates will be competent in clinical components of radiologic technology.